mitogh/Random-Image/README.md

-Simple-Random-Image
+Simple Random Image
 ===================

-[WIP] - Plugin for generate a simple random image from the attachments file.
+Generates a random image from the attachments file.